The Shipping News (film): Critical response

+Metacritic, which uses a weighted average, assigned the a score of 47 out of 100, based on 31 critics, indicating "mixed or average" reviews.

 Stephen Holden of The New York Times stated, "Although the misconception of Mr. Spacey's character gives The Shipping News a hopelessly mushy center, the surrounding performances lend the movie some ballast" and "The Shipping News is finally too efficient for its own good.
 Instead of giving you the book, it leaves you with the unfulfilled sense of having leafed through an elegant, studiously captioned photo essay of the same material."

 Kenneth Turan of the Los Angeles Times wrote, "The nominally emotional moments feel unearned, partially because many of the book's edges and eccentricities have been softened, and the film's "we face up to things we're afraid of because we can't go around them" philosophy is not particularly inspired.
 All that's left is the severe beauty of Newfoundland, which catches the eye but, like the rest of the proceedings, does little for the soul."

 Rita Kempley of The Washington Post opined that Lasse Hallström "ably brings the communities to life, though this film has neither the tastiness of the one nor the bite of the other.
 For better or worse, it smells of salt air, squid burgers and fishing boats.
 It's worth seeing at the very least because it is so different from standard Hollywood fare."

-Peter Bradshaw of The Guardian described The Shipping News as "a profoundly tiresome, unconvincing, formulaic emotional blockbuster with some of the most outrageous accents" and stated, "This movie has an Irving- esque habit of mixing sugary material with stuff like incest, rape, suicide.
+Peter Bradshaw of The Guardian described The Shipping News as "a profoundly tiresome, unconvincing, formulaic emotional blockbuster with some of the most outrageous accents" and stated, "This movie has an Irving-esque habit of mixing sugary material with stuff like incest, rape, suicide.
 It all leaves a very strange taste in the mouth, and fails to convince that this slushy tale is anything other than a strident, uninteresting bore."